aseichter2007/ClipboardConqueror/readme.md

 ## Support the Developer, Please!

-I would very much appreciate a donation or a job under a good senior dev, and am open to consultation.
+I would very much appreciate a donation and am open to prompt engineering consultation on Fridays.
 Send me an [email](mailto:aseichter2007@gmail.com?subject=I%20have%20an%20offer%20you%20might%20be%20interested%20in.&body=Hello%2C%20I%20am%20reaching%20out%20to%20inquire%20about%20contracting%20your%20services%20for) if I can help you in any way.

 - [Patreon](https://patreon.com/ClipboardConqueror)